DO YOU ENJOY WINNING FREE BOOKS? DO YOU LOVE HEARING FROM YOUR FAVE AUTHORS? JOIN OUR GIRLFRIEND BOOK CLUB TODAY!

 I also know that besides annoying everyone with incessant “Huh?”s, hearing trouble is terrible for the brain, tied with high LDL cholesterol for the “most modifiable risk factor for dementia.”
 We don’t know exactly why, but one theory is that hearing loss forces the brain to work harder to decipher and fill in gaps, stealing precious resources from other cognitive systems.
 The reduction in sensory input may cause the brain to literally shrink — a sort of “use it or lose it" phenomenon, according to the lead author of a major 2024 Lancet report on dementia.
 Loneliness factors in, too: When you can’t understand friends and family or feel embarrassed over your frequent misinterpretations, you’re more likely to withdraw, and social isolation is an influential dementia risk factor.

 Age-related hearing loss is also tied to depression and anxiety.
 In fact, 83 percent of Gen Xers with some degree of diagnosed hearing loss feel it’s taken at least a small negative toll on their mental health.
 It’s even associated with increased fall risk and medication mistakes.
-I experienced a relatively benign version of this last one when driving to a breast ultrasound at 50 East So-and-So Street in Manhattan and ended up at a pizza joint.
+I experienced a relatively benign version of this last one when driving to a breast ultrasound in Chicago and ended up at a pizza joint at 50 East So-and-So Street.
 I quickly realized my mistake — I’d misheard the appointment coordinator, who said “250 East So-and-So Street” on the phone.
 So no, Mikey the Fry Cook didn’t assess my dense breasts.
 But if my hearing slip-up had led me to take an excess dose of medication, I wouldn’t be joking right now.

 This is how I found myself tucked into a soundproof booth in the office of Chicago audiologist Jaclyn Riel, AuD, CCC-A, signaling every time I heard a series of progressively quieter beeps.
 I emerged prepared for a diagnosis of mild hearing loss.
 I’d grown comfortable with the possibility of hearing aids — perhaps even a bit excited.
 Thanks to the FDA’s 2022 approval of over-the-counter (OTC) hearing aids for adults with perceived mild to moderate hearing loss, you can now pick up a pair at the drugstore for the cost of 10 mani/pedis.
 All the new technology means they’re barely visible and can stream music, phone calls and podcasts.
 I was ready to have my reproductive years ears back.